 Realizing that there are people out there that suffer from mental illness, but do not have access to the resources they need to become mentally healthy, 30% of all proceeds will be donated to a charity that has the same goal in mind that we do: To help those suffering from mental illness, when they are unable to afford proper care and treatment.

-The 30% of profits (from sales of all Ducky Brand Apparel products) will be placed into a separate savings account, and donated to the Canadian Mental Health Association, on a set date, annually.
+The 30% of profits (from sales of all Ducky Brand Apparel products) will be placed into a separate savings account, and donated to Mental Healthcare Initiatives, on a set date, annually.
 We hope that, through the sales of our apparel and donation to this institution, we can make public mental healthcare more accessible for those who suffer from mental illness, but do not have the means to help themselves.

 What Ducky Brand Symbolizes